 In addition to a course-by-course evaluation, previously completed courses will be evaluated for possible equivalency within our Connections curriculum.
 These equivalencies will be listed on the transfer evaluation.

-Students who have received an associate of arts or sciences degree from an institution that required at least 32 general education credits and who completed their general education courses with grades of C- or better will have fulfilled a large portion of the required Connections curricula upon entry to Northland.
-However, transfer students who have not yet earned a bachelor’s degree may be required to complete some portion of the Connections curricula.
+Students who have received an associate of arts or sciences degree from an institution that required at least 32 general education credits and who completed their general education courses with grades of C- or better will have fulfilled a large portion of the general education requirements upon entry to Northland.

 Transfer students planning to pursue teacher licensure will be required to meet certain state-mandated general education course requirements before they are eligible for student teaching.
 A personal interview with the director of teacher education is strongly recommended for all transfer students planning to pursue teacher licensure.